bocoup/web-platform-contribution-guide/src/skills.rst

     9. Parse the URL given by subject's href attribute, relative to subject's node document.

-Note in particular that the requirement for documents can be "stricter" than the possible syntaxes that will result in the same behavior in user agents.
+Note in particular that the requirement for web developers can be “stricter” than the possible syntaxes that will result in the same behavior in web browsers.
 This might be done to help web developers catch mistakes, or to allow for future extensions to the language, while at the same time ensuring compatibility with existing web content.
 This is common in HTML, but can be confusing at first.

 Requirement
 '''''''''''